Neighbors helping neighbors

 USCB Education Foundation

 Outside Foundation has diversified into oyster shell recycling.
-Mainly an activity for adults, the two programs do garner 354 hours of volunteer work collecting over 1,347 pounds of liter from twenty-seven areas including beaches, schools and highways.
+Mainly an activity for adults, the two programs do garner 354 hours of volunteer work collecting over 1,347 pounds of litter from twenty-seven areas including beaches, schools and highways.

 Outside Foundation receives its operating funds from Callawassie Island, Long Cove, Colleton River, Berkely Hall, Wexford and other Beaufort County communities.
-They do live and honor their Mission Statement of “we get kids outside and protect and preserve the local environment”.
+They live and honor their Mission Statement of “we get kids outside and protect and preserve the local environment”.

 On October 9th Jim O’Brien met with Carlie Anselimi, the Development Director of Bluffton Self Help.
 This is a very impressive non-profit organization!
 Here, people in need start off by visiting their office called “The Hub” to determine what their needs are.
 If Bluffton Self Help cannot help them, they make calls to other organizations to see who can.
 They make sure that people get the help they need.